Easter Dinner Meal Plan!

 The more work you do ahead of time, the less stress and hassle you’ll have as Easter approaches.
 If you’re hosting at your home, you’ll want to start by picking out your recipes, keeping in mind you’ll want a variety of cooking methods so you don’t run out of cooking space and time.
 Think instant pot, crock pot, oven and stove top and pick a few recipes that can be made a day or two ahead of time.

 Again, you’ll want to keep in mind if any of your guests specified food allergies or sensitivities.
-Don’t forget your littlest guests who will be attending and add a few child-friendly foods to the menu.
+It’s also important that you don’t forget your littlest guests who will be attending, so add a few child-friendly foods to the menu.
 If you’re traveling, find recipes that will work with your travel plans and ask the host what you can bring.

 3. MAKE YOUR SHOPPING LIST